What are the operating hours of the Port of Maputo?

 What type of tugs does the Port of Maputo have?

 The Port of Maputo has one ASD tug with 37 ton bollard-pull and one modern, specially built for the Port of Maputo operations, ASD tug with 60 ton bollard-pull.

 What type of cranes does the Port of Maputo have and what capacity does it have?

 The Port of Maputo has two mobile cranes for general cargo with a capacity of 40 to 60 tonnes.
+Additionally, in 2015, the port acquired 2 mobile harbour Liebherr cranes with a lift capacity of 144 tons each.
 The Container Terminal has two gantry cranes and three mobile cranes each with a capacity of 100 tons.

 What are the regular shipping lines which use the Port?

 There are various shipping lines which call at the Port of Maputo.
-These are the most frequent: MSC (Mediterranean Shipping Lines); MOL (Mitsui O.S.K.
-Lines); CMA-CGM/Delmas Shipping Line; Mac/GAL; PIL; United Feeder Line; Ignazio Messina; Maersk/Safmarine; Ocean Africa Container Lines; K Line, Höegh Autoliners; and Evergreen Shipping Line.
+These are the most frequent: MSC (Mediterranean Shipping Line); MOL (Mitsui O.S.K.
+Lines); CMA-CGM/Delmas Shipping Line; Mac/GAL; PIL; United Feeder Line; Maersk/Safmarine; Ocean Africa Container Lines; K Line, Höegh Autoliners; and Evergreen Shipping Line.

 What is MPDC (Maputo Port Development Company – Companhia de Desenvolvimento do Porto de Maputo)?